RepresentationMaps/hri_2025_submission/README.md

 VDB-based Spatially Grounded Semantics for Interactive Robots
 =============================================================

 Hi!
-Here you can find the description of how to run the quick demo we have prepared for this contribution.
+Here you can find the description of how to run the demo we have prepared for this contribution.
 This is part of the HRI 2025 submission "VDB-based Spatially Grounded Semantics for Interactive Robots."
 For this reason, this repo and all the other repos involved